 West Des Moines Human Services Office (Ph:515-222-3660)

 An eligibility priority list, complied from applications, is sent to Polk County each year from the State of Iowa.
 This list indicates where Weatherization staff should provide assistance based on the energy usage of eligible applicants.
 Services are provided to families based on their position on the priority list.
-Families living in rental households must have the landlord agree to replace furnaces and water heaters deemed unsafe.
-If they are unwilling to pay for the replacement the family can not receive assistance.
+Families living in rental households must have the landlord agree to participate in the program.

 Contact one of the above listed offices for more information.